pnnl/ruleset-checking-tool/docs/ruleset_functions/get_primary_secondary_loops.md

 - Check if child loop array and secondary loop array is not the same, break logic and return an empty dictionary: `if child_loop_array.sort() != secondary_loop_array.sort(): BREAK and return primary_secondary_loop_dictionary = {}`

-- Else, B-RMR is modeled with primary-secondary configuration: `else:`
+- Else, B-RMI is modeled with primary-secondary configuration: `else:`

   - For each primary loop: `for primary_loop_id in primary_loop_array:`

     - Save primary and secondary loop(s) pair to output dictionary: `primary_secondary_loop_dictionary[primary_loop_id].append(secondary_loop_id for secondary_loop_id in primary_loop.child_loops)`

 **Returns** `return primary_secondary_loop_dictionary`